 10 But what about that “Christian” emperor who convened the Nicene Council and finally decided its “canons” himself?
 Saint Constantine some churches have named him.
 Was he really a trinitarian Christian?
 Was he a Christian at all?

-As we have seen, [96, 97, 98, 99]Constantine, throughout his reign, was more pagan than Christian and didn’t even ask to be baptized as a Christian until he lay upon his death bed.
+As we have seen, [96, 97, 98, 99]Constantine, throughout most of his reign, was more pagan than Christian and didn’t even ask to be baptized as a Christian until he realized he was near death.

 “Toward the close of his life he favored the [non-trinitarian] Arians ... and he even banished many Roman Catholic [trinitarian] bishops.
 In the year 337 he fell ill ..., was baptized, and died after a reign of 31 years.” - Encyclopedia Americana, p.
 555, v.
 7, 1944.

-11 Not only did Constantine “favor” the Arians in his later years and help them to dominant positions in the Church that they retained for many years after his death, but he made an extremely significant gesture as he lay upon his death bed!
+11 Not only did Constantine “favor” the Arians in his later years and help them to dominant positions in the Church that they retained for many years after his death, but he made an extremely significant gesture as he was dying!

 “Not until his last illness did he fully accept Christianity.
 Then he cried, ‘let there be no ambiguity!’ and asked for baptism [by an Arian, non-trinitarian bishop].” - Compton’s Pictured Encyclopedia, v.
 3, p.
 456, 1950.